FRANe-team/FRANe/README.md

 PageRank algorithm is than used to compute the centrality of the nodes (features) and the computed scores are interpreted as feature importance scores.
+# Instalation
+Frane is avalible on pip via `pip install frane`
 # Examplary Code Snippet
 The FRANe method is implemented in Python3.
 The implementation requires some standard scientific libraries